If you live in a city, light pollution is probably the number one obstacle to your astrophotography.

 Light pollution also affects the ability of astronomers and astrophotographers to observe and study the sky.

 Unshielded lights send rays in all directions, including upwards.
 This makes astral bodies much harder to observe and photograph.
-More insidiously, light pollution also plays havoc with spectroscopy, the study of spectra of an object and one of the most important tools for land-based astronomy.
+Light pollution also plays havoc with spectroscopy, the study of spectra of an object and one of the most important tools for land-based astronomy.

 Light pollution is a fairly recent problem and was first observed in the early years of the twentieth century, around the time when towns and cities first adopted electric lighting.